 Accompanied by a guide and a tracker, hikers follow fresh-cut paths, trekking for an hour or three to sit a while with habituated gorilla families.
 If you're lucky, the gorillas will be content to ignore the whirring of your camera while they feast on July’s ripe fruit.
 Like us, they prefer the sweeter ones.

 Okavango Delta, Botswana – Land & Water Safaris

 Stepping outside your tent at dawn, your breath forms clouds of condensation, mirroring the wisps of vapour coming off the lagoon in front of you.
 The Okavango Delta may be at the heart of the Kalahari but at this time of year the early morning temperature hovers around the chilly mark.

-But winter’s cold, crisp air translates into perfect photographic conditions and July in the delta gleams and glitters with sunlit imagery.
-The annual floods have refilled the Delta’s extravagant web of rivers, spilling over to form huge floodplains that are home to red lechwe, a grazing antelope often pursued in a splashing frenzy by wild dog.
+But winter’s cold, crisp air translates into perfect photographic conditions and July in the Delta gleams and glitters with sunlit imagery.
+The annual floods have refilled the Delta’s extravagant web of rivers, spilling over to form huge floodplains that are home to red lechwe, a grazing antelope often pursued in a splashing frenzy by wild dogs.
 Cheetahs perch regally atop termite mounds to scan for prey while lions in the Duba Plains take on the weakest of the buffalo that arrive from the arid hinterland.

 Whether you choose one of our recommended tours or have an African Safari Expert tailor-make a vacation, you really can’t beat Africa in July.
 In terms of climate, this month sees Africa at her most benign (perfect for families looking to fill up the long summer holiday) and, in terms of experience … well, nearly all of her best safari and beach destinations are worth visiting at this time of year.
 Africa in mid-winter?
-Things are just starting to hot up.
+Things are just starting to heat up!